-Did you know that about 70% of people will need long-term care services as they age?
+Did you know that over 70% of people will need long-term care services as they age?
 We work with you to ensure that you have the right documents to protect your assets so you don’t lose them to the cost of your own care.

 In New York, the state will pay for your long-term care, provided that you have taken the steps necessary to protect your assets and get qualified for Medicaid benefits.
 This is where we can help and guide you through the Medicaid Planning process.